mcpmessenger/shine-skincare-app/backend/README.md

 This is the backend API for the Shine skincare application, built with Flask and following a microservices architecture.

+## Security & Environment Variables

+- Never commit `.env`, `.env.local`, or any secret files to GitHub.
+- All production secrets and environment variables should be set in the AWS Elastic Beanstalk Console (backend) and AWS Amplify Console (frontend).
+- Ensure `.env*` files are listed in `.gitignore` and `.ebignore`.

+## Pre-commit Checklist

+- Run `git status` and `git diff` to ensure no secrets are staged.
+- Optionally, run `npx trufflehog filesystem .` or `gitleaks detect` to scan for secrets.

 ## Features

 - **Authentication Service**: Google OAuth integration with JWT tokens